edickie/ciftify/docs/usage/cifti_vis_PINT.md

                            directories
   --roi-radius MM          Specify the radius [default: 6] of the plotted rois
                            (in mm)
-  --hcp-data-dir PATH      DEPRECATED, use --ciftify-work-dir instead -v,--verbose             Verbose logging
+  --pvertex-col COLNAME    The column [default: pvertex] to read the personlized vertices --hcp-data-dir PATH      DEPRECATED, use --ciftify-work-dir instead -v,--verbose             Verbose logging
   --debug                  Debug logging in Erin's very verbose style